mbrown1508/microsoftbotframework/docs/conversationoperations.md

 * Create Conversation - Creates a new conversation.
 * Send to Conversation - Sends an activity (message) to the end of the specified conversation.
 * Reply to Activity - Sends an activity (message) to the specified conversation, as a reply to the specified activity.
-* Get Conversation Members (Not Implemented) - Gets the members of the specified conversation.
+* Get Conversation Members - Gets the members of the specified conversation.
-* Get Activity Members (Not Implemented) - Gets the members of the specified activity within the specified conversation.
+* Get Activity Members - Gets the members of the specified activity within the specified conversation.
 * Update Activity (Not Implemented) - Updates an existing activity.
 * Delete Activity - Deletes an existing activity.
 * Upload Attachment to Channel (Not Implemented) - Uploads an attachment directly into a channel's blob storage.